PeopleXD

 A guide to effective employee leave management

-When annual leave, parental leave, and emergency appointments are added to the mix, HR teams face mounting pressure to handle requests accurately and fairly.
+When annual leave, parental leave, sickness absence, and unplanned time off are managed across hundreds or thousands of employees, HR teams face mounting pressure to maintain accuracy, consistency, and compliance.

 With a well-structured approach to employee leave management in place, businesses can manage these requests fairly and effectively, significantly impacting company culture, employee well-being, and overall business success.